 Some more tools for transferring large files

-There are a lot of free utilities available and we have detailed many of them above.
-However, this is not an exhaustive list.
-So, here is a supplement of more tools that you could use to transfer large files.
+There are many free file transfer utilities available and we have reviewed many of them above.
+However, this is not an exhaustive list; here is a list of more tools that you could use to transfer large files

 - WinSCP This widely-used file transfer system for Windows doesn’t have special procedures for moving large files.
 However, it is very easy to use with a great interface that offers a drag-and-drop function.
 Use SFTP with this free utility to easily connect to remote locations and grab or send files.

-- IBM Aspera If you have heavy live streaming transfer needs, this is a very high-status option.
-Aspera doesn’t need special leased lines but it can accelerate the speed of transfers to deal with large files quickly or constant demand for high-volume interactive streams.
+- IBM Aspera If you have heavy live-streaming transfer needs, this is a very good option.
+Aspera can accelerate the speed of transfers to deal with large files quickly or constant demand for high-volume interactive streams.
 Get a 30-day free trial.

 - Raysync This service is a secure file transfer manager that requires a client program to be installed on both ends of a transfer connection.
 That requirement means that this is probably a better solution for in-house inter-site transfers.
-However, it could also be possible to bundle a Raysync client into an installer package to make Wizard-driven installs run faster.
+However, it is also possible to bundle a Raysync client with an installer to make wizard-driven installs run faster.
 Access a free trial to assess it for yourself.

 - TransferNow This is a file hosting service.
-You upload your files to the TransferNow server, where they can be held for a whole year.
+You upload your files to the TransferNow server; they can be retained for a year.
 Once on the server, you distribute by sending out links.
-Let recipients view files or download them – it’s your choice.
+Recipients can view or view files.
 Get a free account that will transfer files up to 5 GB in size or opt for a paid account to transfer files up to 50 GB in size.
 Access a 7-day free trial.

 - FileMail Despite the name, this service is not limited to managing file transfers via email.
-This is a hosting service, so you upload your files to the FileMail server, where you will have 1TB of storage space.
+This is a hosting service, so you upload your files to the FileMail server, with 1TB of storage space.
 There is no limit on the size of a file that can be transferred.
 Integrate the cloud storage service into your site or distribute links to file recipients and let them download your files.
-You can get a 7-day free trial of any of the FileMail secure file sharing plans.
+You can get a 7-day free trial of any of the FileMail secure file-sharing plans.

-- PSiTransfer A simple open-source self-hosted file sharing solution.
-It’s basically a drag & drop file upload system that lets you send and receive files.
+- PSiTransfer A simple open-source self-hosted file-sharing solution.
+It’s basically a drag-and-drop file upload system to send and receive files.

-- Magic Wormhole For the more technically minded, this clever command-line tool that allows for sending files from one computer to another, quickly and securely.
-It generates a code that can be entered on the receiving end to facilitate the transfer.
+- Magic Wormhole For the more technically minded, this clever command-line tool allows sending files from one computer to another, quickly and securely.
+It generates a code that can be entered on the receiving end to facilitate the transfer

 No matter how many large files you need to send there is a medium out there to help.
 The file transfer service you use can be as complicated or as simple as you want.
 Don’t get trapped by file limits imposed by your email provider!
 Pick a storage solution that can accommodate the bandwidth of files you need to transfer (and a VPN if your ISP is capping your uploads).